-Many fish species are iteroparous and in some species individuals repeatedly use the same spawning location (Marsden et al., 1995; Skjæraasen et al., 2011; Thorrold et al., 2001).
+Many fish species are iteroparous and, in some species, individuals repeatedly use the same spawning location (Marsden et al., 1995; Skjæraasen et al., 2011; Thorrold et al., 2001).
 The question of what constrains the choice of a spawning location cannot be separated from the question of what constrains early-life development and survival (Ciannelli et al., 2015; Iles and Sinclair, 1982; Petitgas et al., 2012; Sinclair and Iles, 1989).
 Embryo survival is largely determined by incubation habitat (e.g., water temperature, light exposure, oxygen availability, protection from predators), thus, selective pressure is focused on 'correct' and adaptive choices of spawning sites by the parents.
 The amount of spawning plasticity (e.g., spawning site selection, fidelity to spawning sites, spawning time) among populations could serve as an indicator for the level of evolutionary constraints for offspring (Ciannelli et al., 2015).
 For example, Atlantic herring (Clupea harengus) exhibit a wide range of reproductive strategies across diverse geographical locations, but have limited spawning site plasticity because embryo survival is dependent on substrate and vegetation (Petitgas et al., 2012).
 Coregonines are considered to be behaviorally and developmentally plastic and do not appear to be constrained by a spawning habitat type (Karjalainen et al., 2015; Muir et al., 2013; Paufve, 2019); however, our understanding of coregonine reproductive behavior and spawning-site selection is limited.
-The selection of deeper or shallower spawning locations would provide a gradient in environment conditions (e.g., light, temperature) depending on population-specific habitat requirements, and both suitable nearshore and offshore spawning habitats are likely to be present in each sampled lake (Goodyear, 1982; Paufve, 2019).
+The selection of deeper or shallower spawning locations would provide a gradient in environment conditions (e.g., light, temperature) depending on population-specific habitat requirements, and both suitable nearshore and offshore spawning habitats are historically likely to be present in each sampled lake (Goodyear, 1982; Paufve, 2019).
+Examining coregonine reproductive behavior and characterizing contemporary spawning habitat requirements is a logical and needed next step to build on our results.

 The existence of varying trait responses between populations raises questions concerning causal mechanisms.
-Genomic studies can aid our understanding by determining what functional pathways could be up or down-regulated due to light energy.
+Genomic studies can aid our understanding by determining what functional pathways could be up- or down-regulated due to light energy.
 Any potential changes in metabolic or catabolic genes from light will enhance trait analyses and allow further partitioning of the effects of light from other energy demanding environmental variables (e.g., temperature).

 Conclusion:

 Given the extensive degree of developmental plasticity in coregonines, propagation has been proposed as a practical way to reintroduce native species from lakes with extirpated or reduced population levels (Bronte et al., 2017; Zimmerman and Krueger, 2009).
 A key uncertainty to maximizing restoration efforts is whether managers should mimic natural environmental conditions to increase survival during propagation (Bronte et al., 2017).
 Our study highlights the potential role of winter light conditions, the influence of light intensity on cisco embryo development, and the impact changing ice regimes may have on cisco survival and recruitment in the wild.
 We did not identify a consistent directional reaction between and within the two sampled cisco populations to increasing light, and light is likely to have a differential effect on a number of physiological and biochemical processes.
-Large-scale, cross-lake propagation and reintroduction efforts are likely to be limited by the ability to match cisco phenotypes and optimal incubation conditions.
+Large-scale, cross-lake propagation and reintroduction efforts are likely to be complicated by the capacity to match cisco phenotypes and optimal incubation conditions.
 Our results provide a step towards better understanding the recent high variability observed in coregonine recruitment and may help predict what the future of this species may look like under current climate trends.

 Acknowledgments: